mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Several potholes along Granley Road as far as the corner with Swanswell Drive, 17th June :- [7723361](https://www.fixmystreet.com/report/7723361)
 - Traffic signal road markings very faint and require repainting, 17th June :- [7723143](https://www.fixmystreet.com/report/7723143)
 - One way sign faded and needs replaced, 17th June :- [7723133](https://www.fixmystreet.com/report/7723133)
-- The drain is blocked problem, 17th June :- [7723225](https://www.fixmystreet.com/report/7723225)
-- Footpath is overgrown with grass/nettles and weeds.
-Crossing point, with textured paving for visually impaired is 90 per cent covered with soil and foliage.
-Extremely difficult to see cars speeding round the corner.
-The footpath has been marked up with spray paint saying 300m but that was several weeks ago and nothing has been done.
-This is the path used by many to take children to school and car drivers are unable to see them crossing the road until the last minute., 17th June :- [7722804](https://www.fixmystreet.com/report/7722804)

 <!-- fix_marker ends -->